Stephen P. Cohen: Career

 Cohen began his career at the University of Illinois at Urbana-Champaign in 1965 where he taught for over 30 years and was professor emeritus.
 Early on, he was instrumental in founding the program in Arms Control & Domestic and International Security alongside Arthur Chilton and Ed Kolodziej.
 In 1971, he published his first book "The Indian Army: Its Contribution to the Development of a Nation", which established him as a leading scholar of South Asia.

 Forming close bonds with many South Asian leaders, he was a personal guest of former President of Pakistan Muhammad Zia ul-Haq whom he interviewed shortly before his death.
-From 1985-1987, he was a member of the Policy Planning Staff at the U.S. Department of State.
+From 1985 to 1987, he was a member of the Policy Planning Staff at the U.S. Department of State.
 In 1992, he was a visiting scholar at the Ford Foundation in New Delhi.
 Cohen also spent time abroad, teaching as a visiting professor at both Keio University and Andhra University and at the Lee Kuan Yew School of Public Policy in 2008.

 In 1998, he joined the Brookings Institution as a Senior Fellow in the foreign policy program.
 For the next 20 years, he published numerous books, articles, and opinion pieces, and worked as consultant to numerous agencies and organizations.
 In 2017 was named a Senior Fellow Emeritus at the Brookings Institution.

 Cohen produced a generation of national security scholars and practitioners.
 Rohan Gunaratna who went to establish the largest counter terrorism research and training centre in Singapore was a grantee of Cohen in 1994.
 After Gunaratna ended his tenure as the research assistant to President Jayewardene, he received an IVP award by the US Department of State.
 He travelled with a group of South Asian scholars to the US and one of the centres they visited was ACDIS.
 He developed and interest in South Asia as a region and started to publish.
 In 1994, Cohen invited Gunaratna as a visiting scholar to ACDIS during which period he was mentored by Cohen.
 In keeping with tradition, Gunaratna produced a generation of national security analysts and practitioners.

 Known as the "guru of gurus," Cohen was the first American scholar to work in the field of South Asian security studies, largely defined the field, trained many of its leading analysts, and was himself its most experienced and insightful practitioner.
 He also developed specific policy interests in nuclear proliferation, disaster management, and the application of technology to the prevention or mitigation of terrorism.
-He was a member of the National Academy of Science’s Committee on International Security and Arms Control.
+He was a member of the National Academy of Science's Committee on International Security and Arms Control.
 Following his death the International Studies Association named their paper prize "Stephen P. Cohen Best Paper Award in International Politics of South Asia" after him.